We all know a good picture is worth a thousand words, follow these few tips so your property is shown off to its best

-Aim for eye catching photos – a picture tells a thousand words.
+Aim for eye catching photos - a picture is worth a thousand words.

 Have your property neat, tidy and clean before picking up the camera.

 Turn every light on - yes, every single light.

 It is best to take mainly horizontal or landscape images as the websites have templates for the images that favour this orientation.
 Please avoid panoramic shots as the picture frames provided by the websites do not allow for such images.

 When outside, have your back to the sun so light is shining on what you are shooting.